 On your way back from Hemis, get your adrenaline rush at an all-time high by trying out White Water Rafting on the mighty Indus or Zanskar.

-With loads of memories amidst mesmerizing landscapes, it’s time to say goodbye to Leh and fly back to your respective places, bringing your trip to Leh – Ladakh, to a great end.
+With loads of memories amidst mesmerizing landscapes, it’s time to say goodbye to Leh and fly back to your respective places, bringing your Ideal 7-day Itinerary to Leh Ladakh, to a great end.

-For the biking enthusiasts, the option of renting a bike and riding all the way to Khardung La and beyond is always open.
+For biking enthusiasts, the option of renting a bike and riding to Khardung La and beyond is always open.
 Due to the huge demand, you will be able to find a lot of garages offering Royal Enfield’s on a rental basis.

 Day 1 – Arrive in Leh and rest for the day.